 There’s been a lot of interest recently about our bridges and how they’re inspected.
 Here’s the scoop.
-The Ministry of Transportation and Infrastructure manages an inventory of 2,700 bridges plus concession* bridges throughout the province.
+We manage an inventory of more than 2,900 bridges plus concession* bridges throughout the province.
 Sounds like a lot, but here’s a visual for you to put it in perspective.
-Take those bridges, put them end to end and they’d stretch over 150 kilometres.
+Take those bridges, put them end to end, and they’d stretch more than 150 kilometres.
 That’s like driving from Penticton to Merritt!

 So, how do we make sure so many bridges are safe for people to use?